 But income and education aren’t the only factors in play for high tobacco use in hospitality.
 In these labor-intensive, high-stress jobs, many times there are other “benefits” for tobacco use that keep people addicted.
 And to help workers unhook from smoking and create a culture of health, employers need to address these issues, too.

-More nicotine addiction, more smoke breaks
+More nicotine addiction, more smoke breaks at work

 Despite smoke break guidelines set by restaurants and hotels, smokers may still take short, frequent breaks.